Hacks-On/CollegeLink/README.md

 - Creating _drop-down menus for adding a lot more skills_ from every tech-domain.
 - Extending the app to _non-tech fields_ as well.
 A seperate space can be created for users interested in these fields and same functionalities can be implemented in that space as well.
 - _UI/UX improvements_ to match the modern trends of social media.
+- Improving the accessibility of _posts_, _users_ and _notifications_ and making them more detailed.